jimchen1551/MPCS/Computer Science/Operating systems/Operating system structures/System call.md

 ## Application Programming interface
 - aka **API**
 - a set of funcitons available to an app programmer
+- programmers access APIs via a library of code provided by the operating system (libc for UNIX and Linux)
 - e.g., Windows API, POSIX API, and Java API
 ## Process control
 ## File management